perl6/tablets/README.md

 Overview
 ========

-These are the Perl Tablets, translated from html (which currently still reside at the Perl 6 SocialText wiki), into [Pandoc-Markdown](http://johnmacfarlane.net/pandoc/).
+These are the Perl Tablets, written in [Pandoc-Markdown](http://johnmacfarlane.net/pandoc/).

 They are available online at <http://tablets.perl6.org>.